Texture

 MethodDescription

-setImageSourceSets the image data source of the texture
+setImageSourceSets the image data source for the texture

 setPixelBufferModifies the image data of the texture object